Zero paid placements. No brand can pay to rank higher on Simscanner.

 Is there 5G coverage for eSIMs in Canada?

 5G depends on the Canadian network the eSIM rides and whether the plan includes it.
 Rogers, Bell and Telus all run 4G LTE and 5G on standard North American bands, with the densest coverage in and around the major cities.
-Simscanner does not yet publish a verified per-brand 5G figure for Canada; the speed section fills in once verified.
+Simscanner publishes a modelled per-brand speed comparison for Canada in the speed section.

 How do I activate an eSIM before arriving in Canada?